 - Whisk tahini, maple syrup, orange juice, and vanilla in a large bowl.

-- Stir in flour, cinnamon, baking soda, and salt.
+Stir in flour, cinnamon, baking soda, and salt.
 Continue stirring until the mixture turns into a uniform ball of dough.
+Fold in chopped dates.

 - Spoon out about 1 ½ tablespoons of dough and use your hands to shape into a round ball.
 Place on cookie sheet and press lightly with fingers or a fork to form a disc shape with the dough.
 Repeat with remaining dough, spreading at least two inches away from each other on cookie sheet.
 Place on center rack of oven and bake 13-15 minutes, or until bottoms are golden-brown.